Endoscopy is a way of looking inside the body. Endoscopy is often done with a tube put into the body that the doctor can use to look inside.

 - Celiac disease

 The camera takes thousands of color photos of your digestive tract during this test.
 These pictures are downloaded to a computer and software turns them into a video.
-Your doctor watches the video to look for problems.
-It may take up to a week for the doctor to tell you the results.
+Your provider watches the video to look for problems.
+It may take up to a week for you to learn the results.
 If no problems are found, your results are normal.

 What Abnormal Results Mean

-Your doctor will tell you if they find a problem with your digestive tract, what it means, and how it can be treated.
+Your provider will tell you if they find a problem with your digestive tract, what it means, and how it can be treated.

 There are very few problems that can occur with capsule endoscopy.
-Call your doctor right away if, after swallowing the capsule, you:
+Call your provider right away if, after swallowing the capsule, you:

 - Have a fever